8 Plants that Purify the Air in Your Home

 Looking for a beautiful house plant that also helps keep your air pure and clean?
 Look no further than these 8 great plants!

 House plants have become a fantastic design element.
-It’s not just because they look nice and add color, but also because they purify the air.
+It’s not just because they look nice and add color, but also because some plants purify the air in our homes.

-Many of you probably want to know about the best house plants.
-That’s why today we’ll take a look at the 6 recommended plants for purifying the air.
+Many of you probably want to know about the best house plants that purify the air.
+Take a look at following list.

 1. The areca palm